mehulkar/mehulkar.com/source/blog/how-rails-works.md

 - Installing Ruby on Rails can be a pain because installing Ruby is a pain.
-- So I can write another post about actual code and get more pageviews and earn more nothing dollars from all the ads on this page.
+- So I can write another post about actual code and get more pageviews and earn
+  $0 dollars again from the lack of ads on this page.

 ## So, Ruby on Rails

-So you know how websites work (it's a request-response cycle, remember).
+So you know [how websites work](/blog/what-is-a-website) (it's a request-response cycle, remember?).

 The Ruby on Rails framework makes it easy to handle the things that happen between the request and the response.